furrygoober/unixgraphit/README.md

 # Unixgraphit
 Quick and dirty graphing of text based data.

+I am primarily a UNIX system admin, with some questionably scripting skills.
+The main goals for writing this script were to learn, have fun, and help troubleshooting issues at work.
+Hopefully a few other people out there may find this script useful.

-Due to environmental limitations the requirements are: Python Standard Library + python matplotlib library.
+Due to environmental limitations the requirements are limited to: Python Standard Library + python matplotlib library.

 ### Options